-This document reports on an innovative approach that combines field-scale tracer testing, ERT, and robust three-dimensional inversion of ERT data for identifying major stratigraphy.
-Specifically, the goal of the characterization work is to fully delineate (in 3D) a large-scale, high-permeability paleochannel that has been inferred to exist between the 200 West and 200 East Areas of the Hanford Site's Central Plateau.
-Because of its large-scale (> 3.2 km^2) and the high costs associated with drilling multiple boreholes at the Hanford Site, a cost-effective approach for paleochannel identification is needed.
-This paleochannel is of particular importance because it will have significant impact on flow and contaminant transport from 200 West to 200 East.
-Its high permeability can both accelerate contaminant transport and lower contaminant concentrations through spreading, which is information needed for making remedy decisions at Hanford.
+The goal of this work is to identify geophysical methods that can be used to delineate (in 3D) a large-scale paleochannel that has been inferred to exist between the 200 West and 200 East Areas of the Hanford Site's Central Plateau .
+This paleochannel is of particular importance because it will significantly impact flow and contaminant transport from 200 West to 200 East.
+Its high permeability can both accelerate contaminant transport and lower contaminant concentrations through spreading.
+Information about the spatial extent and structure of such features is needed to inform subsurface flow and contaminant transport models that support remedy decisions at Hanford.